Sam & Max Save the World: Reception

 The fourth episode, "Abe Lincoln Must Die!", was held by critics to be one of the series' best episodes.
 The episode's story of political satire was subject to praise, whilst the increased length was also appreciated.
 Puzzles were felt to be more difficult and satisfying to solve.
 Detractors of the episode, however, felt that the episode suffered from the need to constantly move between locations and from the reuse of old characters and locations.
 "Reality 2.0", the fifth episode, was the critical favorite of the series.
 The game's puzzles were cited as stronger than in "Abe Lincoln Must Die!", with a fitting tribute to text adventure games towards the end.
 However, the script was thought to be inferior to the preceding episode.
 The season finale "Bright Side of the Moon" received a more reserved response than the two previous episodes, with criticisms directed at the length of the game and the depth of character interaction.
 Nevertheless, reviewers felt that the episode had reasonable puzzle design and that it was a respectable end to the series.

 Critics gave positive reviews towards the overall gameplay mechanics, although they often presented some reservations.
 Several reviews praised the simplicity of the game interface.
-Andre Thomas of GamePlasma described the game's learning curve as "incredibly simple" and the gameplay mechanics as logical extension of those from the adventure games of the 1990s, while GamingTrend reviewer Ron Burke praised Telltale's "intuitive" point-and-click system.
+GamingTrend reviewer Ron Burke praised Telltale's "intuitive" point-and-click system.
 Mark Smith of Game Chronicles, however, stated that the streamlined mechanics eliminated "a lot of the exploration and discovery we normally associate with these types of games".
 Some reviews directed criticism towards puzzle design; according to Smith, the game is "certainly accessible to kids and younger teens", but the adult audience "will find these games way too easy".
 Reviewing for Adventure Gamers, Evan Dickens felt that the puzzles took "a bit of thought and consideration, but never to a point of consternation", believing that the low difficulty was intended by Telltale to allow players to "proceed through the story with minimum frustration".
 Hyper's Tim Henderson commends the game for being "highly accessible [and] almost as funny as the original", but criticises it for its episodic content being a "tease".